MovieLabs/mddf/mddf-tools/dev/packaging/_README.txt

 To Prep:

    These instructions assume all necessary files are transfered between then the various target platforms using a USB.
-Prior to begining:
+Prior to beginning:

 	MAKE SURE that the version specified in the build.xml in THIS directory for BOTH ${app.version.cmm} and ${app.version.avail} is correct as